How to integrate SOAP using PowerShell

 11. That's it; we are done.
 In a few clicks we configured the call to SOAP API using ZappySys SOAP Connector.

-Video instructions
+Video Tutorial

-Read SOAP API data in PowerShell
+Read SOAP data in PowerShell

-Sometimes, you need to quickly access and work with your SOAP API data in PowerShell.
+Sometimes, you need to quickly access and work with your SOAP data in PowerShell.
 Whether you need a quick data overview or the complete dataset, this article will guide you through the process.
 Here are some common scenarios:

 Viewing data in a terminal

-• Quickly peek at SOAP API data
+• Quickly peek at SOAP data

 • Monitor data constantly in your console